Getting ready to retire? If so, it’s not too late to make your retirement more comfortable.

-Generally you can start drawing on your super in some form when you hit the preservation age of 55.
+Generally you can start drawing on your super in some form when you hit preservation age.
 To find out when you are eligible, check out ASIC’s retirement calculator.

 Even if you can retire, that doesn’t mean you should.
 It’s a simple equation; the longer you work, the more super you will have.
 A foolproof means of building a bigger nest egg is to put off your retirement for a few years.

 However, this does not mean you have to put off enjoying your super.
-If you are over 55 and still working, you can set up a Transition to Retirement Pension.
+If you are over preservation age and still working, you can set up a Transition to Retirement Pension.

 This will allow you to access the transition pension.